bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 ## Networking

-### Secure your system -- restrict access to specific ports
+### Setup a firewall

 Configuring IP firewalling is *essential for securing your installation*.
 By default, many services are reachable across the network.
 This allows BigBlueButton operate in clusters and private data center networks -- but if your BigBlueButton server is publicly available on the internet, you need to run a firewall to reduce access to the minimal required ports.

 If your server is behind a firewall already -- such as running within your company or on an EC2 instance behind a Amazon Security Group -- and the firewall is enforcing the above restrictions, you don't need a second firewall and can skip this section.

 BigBlueButton comes with a [UFW](https://launchpad.net/ufw) based ruleset.
 It it can be applied on restart (c.f.
 [Automatically apply configuration changes on restart](#automatically-apply-configuration-changes-on-restart)) and restricts access only to the following needed ports:

 * TCP/IP port 22 for SSH
 * TCP/IP port 80 for HTTP